d12frosted/elpa-mirror/gnu/activities-readme.txt

   6. Return to the original activity state with `activities-revert' (`C-x C-a g').
   7. Rearrange windows and buffers.
-  8. Call `activities-new' with a universal prefix argument (`C-u C-x C-a n') to redefine an activity's default state.
+  8. Call `activities-define' with a universal prefix argument (`C-u C-x C-a C-d') to redefine an activity's default state.
   9. Suspend the activity with `activities-suspend' (`C-x C-a s') (which saves its last state and closes its frame/tab).